Moulin Rouge! (musical): Boston (2018)

-Broadway (2019–present)
+Broadway (2019–2026)

-The musical next opened on Broadway at the Al Hirschfeld Theatre, with the same cast as in Boston.
+The musical next opened on Broadway at the Al Hirschfeld Theatre, with the same cast and crew as in Boston.
 Previews began on June 28, 2019, with an official opening on July 25.
-On March 12, 2020, the production was suspended due to the COVID-19 pandemic, and at least four cast members soon contracted the virus.
-Broadway's closure continued until mid-2021.
+The production was suspended on March 12, 2020, due to the COVID-19 pandemic, and at least four cast members soon contracted the virus.
+Broadway closures continued until mid-2021.

 To protest the industry's silence on the allegations against producer Scott Rudin (never a producer of the show), Olivo decided not to return.
-Natalie Mendoza, who appeared in the original Luhrmann film as a can-can dancer, took over the role of Satine when the production resumed on September 24, 2021.
-Replacements as Harold have included Eric Anderson, Tituss Burgess, Robert Petkoff and Wayne Brady.
+Natalie Mendoza, who appeared in the original film as a can-can dancer, took over the role of Satine when the production resumed on September 24, 2021.
+Replacements as Zidler have included Eric Anderson, Tituss Burgess, Robert Petkoff, Wayne Brady, Bob the Drag Queen, and Megan Thee Stallion.
 Replacements as Satine have included JoJo, Solea Pfeiffer and Meg Donnelly.
-Derek Klena, Casey Cott and Jordan Fisher have been replacements as Christian; Declan Bennett, Andy Karl and Taye Diggs have been replacements as the Duke.
+Derek Klena, Casey Cott, Jordan Fisher and John Cardoza have been replacements as Christian; Declan Bennett, Andy Karl and Taye Diggs have been replacements as the Duke.

+The show closed on August 30, 2026, after 24 previews and 2,297 regular performances.